KgDW/GOTOObfuscator/README.txt

 === Goto Obfuscator === by 亚蓝

-java -jar GotoObfuscator.jar build <your configuration name> to output an empty config. java -jar GotoObfuscator.jar handle <your configuration name> to obfuscate with this config.
+java -jar GotoObfuscator.jar build <your config name> to output an empty config. java -jar GotoObfuscator.jar handle <your config name> to obfuscate with this config.

-The configuration format is JSON.
+The config format is JSON.

 Plugin introduction:
 Create a folder named "GotoPlugins" in the Goto working directory and put the plugins in it.